 Following the General Election in May 2015, Philip was promoted to Minister of State for Defence Procurement.
 In addition to his previous responsibilities for defence acquisition and exports, he supported the Secretary of State on the Strategic Defence and Security Review 2015 and sat on the Defence Board of the Ministry of Defence.

 In February 2018, Philip was elected co-Chair of the All Party Parliamentary Group for Rural Services to help raise the profile of rural issues in Parliament.
 He became sole Chair of the group in December 2018.
-He also became Vice-Chairman Secretary of the Conservative Middle East Council (2018-19).
+He also became Vice-Chairman of the Conservative Middle East Council (2018-19).
 In December 2022, Philip was elected Chairman of the All Party Parliamentary Group for Climate & Security to advance understanding of the issues surrounding climate change and national security.

 At the request of the then Secretary of State for Defence, in July 2018 he published a report Growing the contribution of defence to UK prosperity.
 In December 2018 he was appointed Deputy Chairman of the Defence Growth Partnership, a government and industry forum from December 2018-December 2022.
 In March 2019 he was appointed a Commissioner of the Commonwealth War Graves Commission.
-During 2019 he has been a member of the Alternative Arrangements Commission.
+During 2019 he was a member of the Alternative Arrangements Commission.

 Philip was appointed to the Privy Council in February 2019.